Lakhimpur Kheri violence: CJI-led Supreme Court bench to hear the case tomorrow

 A Supreme Court bench headed by Chief Justice of India NV Ramana will on Thursday hear the case related to the violence that broke out on Sunday in Uttar Pradesh’s Lakhimpur Kheri district, Bar and Bench reported.
 Eight people, including four farmers, were killed during the violence during a protest against the Centre’s new agricultural laws.

-The court took suo motu cognisance of the case.
+Two Uttar Pradesh-based lawyers had written to the chief justice seeking the Supreme Court’s intervention in the matter.
 Justices Hima Kohli and Surya Kant will also part be a part of the bench that will take up the matter on Thursday.

 Farmer bodies have alleged that a vehicle which was part of Union minister Ajay Mishra’s convoy ran over the protestors.
 Ajay Mishra’s son Ashish Mishra was allegedly driving the car, NDTV reported.
 The police have filed a First Information Report against Ajay Mishra.